-expenditures exceeded revenues due to payments on prior year open encumbrances made throughout the year; the contract with the University of Missouri for the Family Access Center accounts for most of the amount.
+expenditures exceeded revenues due to payments on prior year open encumbrances made throughout the year.

 911/EMERGENCY MANAGEMENT FUND AND ECC

 DEBT SERVICE FUND (combined)- revenue exceeded expenditures primarily because operations were still in process of being expanded at the beginning of the year combined with the high number of staff turnover and vacancies throughout the year.
 The unspent revenues will be used for future improvements to the technology and radio infrastructure network.